ray-project/ray/doc/source/train/common/torch-configure-run.rst

 1. :class:`num_workers <ray.train.ScalingConfig>` - The number of distributed training worker processes.
 2. :class:`use_gpu <ray.train.ScalingConfig>` - Whether each worker should use a GPU (or CPU).
-3. (Optional) :class:`resources_per_worker <ray.train.ScalingConfig>` - The resources reserved for each worker.
-This can also be used to specify other accelerators.

 .. testcode::

     from ray.train import ScalingConfig
     scaling_config = ScalingConfig(num_workers=2, use_gpu=True)

+3. (Optional) :class:`resources_per_worker <ray.train.ScalingConfig>` - The resources reserved for each worker.
+If you want to allocate more than one CPU or GPU per training worker, or if you need to specify other accelerators, set this attribute.

 For more details, see :ref:`train_scaling_config`.